agslima/secure-fullstack-app/README.md

 | 6.
 Image Signing | Cosign | Cryptographically signs the image to guarantee integrity (SLSA). |
 | 7.
 SBOM Generation | Syft | Generates a Software Bill of Materials (SPDX) for transparency. |

-## 🔬 Case Study: nSecurity Analysis & Vulnerability Remediation
+## 🔬 Case Study: Security Analysis & Vulnerability Remediation

  Context: This section documents the initial security audit performed on the legacy codebase as part of the Application Security for Developers certification.